Labor's plan to audit Liberals' 'waste' and boost the economy

-Labor's proposed crackdown on multi-national tax avoidance would deliver an almost $2 billion boost to the budget bottom line over the new four years, according to the opposition's new economic plan.
+Labor's proposed crackdown on multi-national tax avoidance would deliver an almost $2 billion boost to the budget over the new four years, according to the opposition's new economic plan.

 Dan covers federal politics from Parliament House, with a special focus on climate policy and the NDIS.
 He has previously reported on ACT politics and urban affairs since joining the Canberra Times in 2018.